011Systems/jzon3/README.md

 # JZON3

 This is simple and fast JSON parser.
-Most importing thing is that handles cycles.
+The most importing thing is that handles cycles.
 All sorts of types handles very fast.

 ## Installation